silverhammermba/superuser/_posts/2013-02-01-computers.markdown

 We're going to start by answering a question so fundamental that you might even laugh that I ask it at all: what is a computer?
 This is a funny question since you're using one right now.
-You could answer it succinctly by pointing at the screen you're reading, but let's take it seriously for a moment.
-Do you really know what a computer is?
+But do you really know what a computer is?
 What is the difference between a computer and a calculator?
 Other than size and shape, what makes different computers different?
 What makes one computer better than another?

 Let's take a stab at answering that first question.